-a.
-Initial Approved Funding Programs (AFPs) for the upcoming fiscal year are developed prior to October 1.
+- a.
 If Congress fails to pass appropriations for the new fiscal year by October 1, it is likely a continuing resolution will be enacted to provide limited, interim funding.
-In this situation, allotments will be issued in accordance with the provisions of the continuing resolution and implementing guidance from the Office of Management and Budget (OMB).
+In this situation, allotments will be issued in accordance with the provisions of the continuing resolution and implementing guidance from the Office of Management and Budget (OMB). - b.

-- b.
 A continuing resolution provides budget authority for ongoing activities for a specific, limited period of time.
-The amount appropriated by a continuing resolution will vary, however, the terms of the continuing resolution will specify how to determine the amount of budget authority provided for each Treasury Appropriations Fund Symbol (TAFS).
-The terms specify the number of days covered and the specific basis for determining the amount of budget authority (such as the prior year appropriation acts, the current rate, the current year House or Senate proposed appropriation bills, the President's Budget Request, or some combination thereof). - (1) Prior to the beginning of the fiscal year, AFPs are prepared based on the most conservative funding levels for the new fiscal year.
-The "Advice of Allotment" (HQ F 2260.2) is issued in conjunction with the AFP but is restricted to the amount permitted under the terms of the continuing resolution.
-The funds provided by the allotment may not be used to- - (a) exceed any limitations or provisions specified in the terms of the continuing resolution; or - (b) exceed any obligation control levels established in the AFP; or - (c) exceed any administrative or statutory restrictions established in the Advice of Allotment. - (2) The Chief Financial Officer will provide additional information pertaining to operating under a continuing resolution, as necessary to ensure the orderly execution of program funds during this period.
+The amount appropriated by a continuing resolution will vary, however, the terms of the continuing resolution will specify how to determine the amount of budget authority provided for each Treasury Appropriation Fund Symbol (TAFS).
+The terms specify the number of days covered and the specific basis for determining the amount of budget authority (such as the prior year appropriation acts, the current rate, the current year House or Senate proposed appropriation bills, the President's Budget Request, or some combination thereof). - (1) The Advice of Allotment (HQ F 2260.2) is restricted to the amount permitted under the terms of the continuing resolution and consistent with OMB guidance.
+The funds provided by the allotment may not be used to- - (a) exceed any limitations or provisions specified in the terms of the continuing resolution; or - (b) exceed any obligation control levels established; or - (c) exceed any administrative or statutory restrictions established in the Advice of Allotment. - (2) The Chief Financial Officer will provide additional information pertaining to operating under a continuing resolution, as necessary to ensure the orderly execution of program funds during this period.